How To Feed A Loon

 Notes

-See the video near the top of the blog post for visual guidance.
-If you liked the video, please subscribe to our YouTube channel.
+NOTE: Watch the video near the top of the recipe for visual guidance.

-For extra thin and crispy wrappers, seek out "spring roll" wrappers in the frozen section of your local Asian market.
-Don't over-stuff with the filling and roll them tightly so you'll get at least 2 layers of the wrapper on the exterior of the roll.
+For extra-thin and crispy wrappers, seek out “spring roll” wrappers in the frozen section of your local Asian market.
+Don’t over-stuff with the filling, and roll them tightly so you’ll get at least 2 layers of the wrapper on the exterior of the roll.

 The filling can be made up to 3 days in advance.
 Keep covered in the fridge until ready to fry.